metu-rover/metu_gui_v2/README.md

 # metu_gui_v2

 This repo is created as a metu_gui_v2 package.
-Download this repo in to your workspace/src <br />
+Download this repo in to your workspace/src.
+Please do not commit to main branch without informing the admin.
+However, feel free to create new branch anytime you want. <br />

 Final folder structure should be like below:
 - workspace